kjkuan/Proc-Feed/README.md

     my $chksum = ($data ==> capture('md5sum')).split(' ')[0];
 ```

-By default, both inputs are assumed to be lines of strings, but you can specify
+By default, both input and output are assumed to be lines of strings, but you
-both to be binary with `:bin`, or only one of which to be binary with either
+can specify both to be binary with `:bin`, or only one of which to be binary
-`:bin<IN>` or `:bin<OUT>`:
+with either `:bin<IN>` or `:bin<OUT>`:

 > **NOTE**: For `capture` and `proc`, only `:bin` and `:!bin` are possible, and
 > both apply only to `STDIN`.